QuantumOverture/College-Linux/README.md

+# FINISHED..for now atleast
+I put up a linux playground on neocities.org (https://leadzincandcopper.neocities.org/).
+Imma put the rest of the project on hold for now...

 # College-Linux
 Linux Tutorial aimed at college students (who have no experience working with terminal).
 Presented as a web app for easy access and mass use.
 Emphasis on "hands-on" learning via a psuedo kernal.